miao1007/gitbook-plugin-GraphvizAndPlantUML/README.md

 brew install plantuml
 ```

-If your are other OS user, install manually on official website.
+If your are the other OS user, install them manually on official website or package manager(eg, yum install graphviz).

+## Install

-then in your book.json
+In your book.json

 ```json
 {